Summary Report for:

 The occupation code you requested, 15-1061.00 (Database Administrators), is no longer in use.
 In the future, please use 15-1141.00 (Database Administrators) instead.

-Sample of reported job titles: Database Administrator (DBA), Database Analyst, Database Administration Manager, Database Coordinator, Database Programmer, Information Systems Manager, Management Information Systems Director (MIS Director), Programmer Analyst, Systems Manager
+Sample of reported job titles: Data Architect, Database Administration Manager, Database Administrator (DBA), Database Analyst, Database Coordinator, Database Developer, Database Programmer, Information Systems Manager, Management Information Systems Director (MIS Director), System Administrator

 - Modify existing databases and database management systems or direct programmers and analysts to make changes.

 - Specify users and user access levels for each segment of database.

 - Write and code logical and physical database descriptions and specify identifiers of database to management system, or direct others in coding descriptions.

 - Develop methods for integrating different products so they work properly together such as customizing commercial databases to fit specific needs.